Telescoop

 Planning

-• 2029 & Beyond: Full science operations.
-Upon completion of infrastructure at Gamsberg, the transition from H.E.S.S. to Gamsberg.
+• 2030 & Beyond: Upon completion of infrastructure at Gamsberg, transition from the H.E.S.S. site to the Gamsberg plateau.

 In addition of forming an essential link in the EHT Network, the AMT will be the only radio telescope in the mm-wavelength regime in Africa.
 Hence, the AMT will have a significant global scientific and regional societal impact.
 By donating observing time to Namibia, the project team tries to maximise the science opportunities for Namibia, and science cases are being developed on: